 Gasthof Amish Village billed as an “oasis in the farmland” of Southern Indiana, offers a hotel, restaurant, antiques, and craft shops.
 It provides visitors a sample of authentic Amish food, in a traditional Amish setting, built with Indiana timber.
 Their bakery has fresh homemade pies, noodles, cookies, cakes, and bread, which is made onsite every day.
 This Amish village also has lodging for you and your family to get a good night's rest in before getting back out on the road.

-Greater Evansville
+Evansville Region

 Historic Newburgh - 5 Minutes from the Interstate